asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 ### Project Structure and Dependencies

-Make sure your plugin project in a directory parallel to the main `ASV.Drones` project.
+Make sure your plugin project is located in a directory alongside the main `ASV.Drones` project.
 ![](images//root-folder-plugins-example.png)

 Ensure the addition of crucial dependencies such as:

 * Resource files (RS.resx) - necessary for text localization.
 * App.axaml file - helps in importing and exporting styles and custom controls.
-* Asv.Drones.Gui.Custom.props file - used for managing the versions of required NuGet packages.
+* Directory.Build.props file - used for managing the versions of required NuGet packages.

-Below is the structure of `Asv.Drones.Gui.Custom.props` file.
-This describes all dependencies with main project.
-Specify an `<ApiVersion>` at your plugin project same
+Below is the structure of `Directory.Build.props` file.
+This describes all dependencies of the main project.
+Specify an `<ApiVersion>` for your plugin project in the same way

 ```xml
 <Project>